c6o/docs/content/guides/kubernetes-quickstart.md

 doctl k8s cluster delete my-cluster
 ```

 We have found that occasionally, DigitalOcean does not remove Volumes and Load Balancers used by the cluster.
-This is perhaps so you do not lose any important data and IP Addresses.
+This may be so you do not lose any important data and IP Addresses.
 You can clear out these resources with the following commands:

 > [!WARNING]
 > Be careful with the commands below as these commands will remove resources that were not part of the Kubernetes cluster!